In Mexico, fake news creators up their game ahead of election

-MEXICO CITY/SAN FRANCISCO (Reuters) - Ahead of Mexico’s presidential election on Sunday, Facebook pages criticizing the leftist frontrunner feature posts with thousands of “likes” and no other reactions or comments, suggesting automation, a report on Thursday from the Atlantic Council said.
+MEXICO CITY/SAN FRANCISCO, June 28 (Reuters) - Ahead of Mexico’s presidential election on Sunday, Facebook pages criticizing the leftist frontrunner feature posts with thousands of “likes” and no other reactions or comments, suggesting automation, a report on Thursday from the Atlantic Council said.

 Many “likes” on the pages attacking Andres Manuel Lopez Obrador, a former Mexico City mayor mounting his third campaign for the presidency, came from Brazil, the Washington-based think tank said.
 One human “like” came from a user claiming to run a group of social media specialists for hire.